Hero Image

 MA

 Carolyn has devoted her career to improving the lives of underserved populations in California through evaluation and applied research.
-Her primary focus at NPI's Nutrition Education and Obesity Prevention Research and Evaluation Unit is to provide overall project coordination and technical assistance for local health departments conducting impact and outcome evaluations of nutrition education interventions.
+Her primary focus at NPI's CalFresh Healthy Living Evaluation Unit is to provide overall project coordination and technical assistance for local health department evaluations of nutrition education interventions.
 She also provides research and evaluation expertise to the California Department of Public Health and other SNAP-Ed agencies.

 Ron Strochlic